Mwnesbitt/praetorian/README.md

 Unfortunately, those sneaky praetorians added a level (level 4) that blows up the "dontbedumb" runtime.
 Looking at the runtime analysis I did previously for the mastermind project strongly implies that 6 slots and 25 colors won't be cracked by my algo for a very, very long time.
 Certainly not within the 10 seconds that the praetorian API allows between guesses.

 As a pathetic ditch attempt, when the time gets to 9.5 seconds after my last guess, I guess either a random guess or the guess that I was currently checking to see if it was dumb.
 This, of course, also has very little realistic chance of working.
 But now instead of failing by timing out, I fail by exhausing my allowed number of guesses.
-Hooray!
+Small victories.

 The other pathetic ditch attempt was to run this algo on a server, which has 16 cores instead of 4 (with hyperthreading).
 This dramatically sped up my shadowcrack project from earlier this year.